-- Unisex rates can provide discounts of 40-45% depending on medical specialty. - Coverage is available without any medical or financial underwriting. - Benefits are paid if you can't work in your specialty even if working in another job. - This Supplemental coverage is fully portable with the same discounted rates when the policyholder finishes residency or fellowship at VUMC. - Supplemental coverage pays benefits in addition to the group Long-Term Disability plan provided through VUMC or any further employer. - Benefit amounts can be increased to cover your future earnings without medical screening.
+- Coverage is available without any medical or financial underwriting. - Benefits are paid if you can't work in your specialty even if working in another job. - This Supplemental coverage is fully portable with the same discounted rates when the policyholder finishes residency or fellowship at VUMC. - Supplemental coverage pays benefits in addition to the group Long-Term Disability plan provided through VUMC or any future employer. - Benefit amounts can be increased to cover your future earnings without medical screening.

-This exclusive plan is administered by Marsh & McLennan Agency (MMA).
+This exclusive plan is administered by MarshMcLennan Agency (MMA).
 For more information and individualized quotes please contact Marc Flur - marc.flur@marshmma.com or (919) 418-8630.

-7. ACCESS TO INTERIM HEALTH INSURANCE PRIOR TO YOUR START DATE

-Your health insurance coverage at VUMC will begin on your start date.
-The Office of Graduate Medical Education is providing access to information regarding interim coverage you can purchase if desired to cover potential gaps in coverage prior to your start date at VUMC.
-If you need interim health insurance coverage prior to your start date at VUMC please contact Marsh and McLennan Agency at 1-844-854-9142 and indicate you are an incoming House Staff member at VUMC and will need quotes for short-term interim health insurance coverage prior to your start date.
+7. ACCESS TO INTERIM HEALTH AND DISABILITY INSURANCE PRIOR TO YOUR START DATE Your health insurance coverage at VUMC will begin on your start date.
+The Office of Graduate Medical Education provides access to information regarding interim coverage you can purchase if desired to cover potential gaps in coverage prior to your start date at VUMC.
+If you need interim health or disability insurance coverage prior to your start date at VUMC please contact MarshMcLennan Agency at 1-844854-9142 and indicate you are an incoming House Staff member at VUMC and will need quotes for short-term interim health insurance coverage or Individual LongTerm Disability Insurance prior to your start date.

-C. ADDITIONAL VOLUNTARY BENEFITS
+ADDITIONAL VOLUNTARY BENEFITS

-1. AUTO & HOMEOWNERS INSURANCE
+1. Auto & Homeowners Insurance

 Group Auto and Homeowners Insurance is offered by MetLife.
-The employee can call 800-GETMET8 for more information, including a free insurance review and a no-obligation quote.
+Employees can call 800-GETMET8 for more information, including a free insurance review and a no-obligation quote.
 No enrollment deadline.